-^{}Fees are payable by check made out to the "ACA".
+\Fees are payable by check made out to the "ACA".
 All fees collected are held in non-interest bearing accounts

 XIII.
-AVENEL COMMUNITY ASSOCIATION - NEW CONSTRUCTION APPLICATION - SITE PLANS FOR LOT, BLOCK
+AVENEL COMMUNITY ASSOCIATION - NEW CONSTRUCTION APPLICATION - SITE PLANS FOR LOT\\\\\, BLOCK\\\\\

 Name of owner of lot:

 If owner is a builder, indicate if dwelling is to be:

 Custom:

 Square feet of interior floor space (exclud ics and other

-nonliving areas): 8 8
+nonliving areas): 8 8 · · · · · · · · · · · · · · · · · ·

-square f feet
+square f eet

 square f

 Roofing Materials:

 Manufacturer: Style Name or #

-If roofing material is other than slate or ce edar shakes, provide literature whic h shows a

-photograph of appearances and all specifi
+If roofing material is other than slate or cophotograph of appearances and all specifi Brick manufacturer: cations.

-Brick manufacturer: Style name or # Color

-Attach copy of full detailed landscape plateet.
-Be sure that attached plans show the follo information provided by the applicant and accepts all responsibilities associated with • Distances of: wing information (ACA will rely u I will not make an independent revi ipon survey
+detailed drawings of interior and exterior. color of construction and finish materials.
+Attach copy of full detailed landscape pla feet.
+Be sure that attached plans show the follo information provided by the applicant and accepts all responsibilities associated with • Distances of: n for site at a scale of not less than wing information (ACA will rely und will not make an independent revi 1 inch for each 30 pon survey

 Setback from lot line;

 Left side yard, building to lot line es;

-Right side yard, building to lot lir nes;
+Right side yard, building to lot lin

 Rear yard, building to rear lot line

 Exterior lighting scheme over entGarage and parking areas. ire lot and on each exterior building g elevation.

 • Swimming pool

 • Tennis Courts

 • Fencing, if applicable (which is o nly permitted in special circumstan ces).